gayatri-shejwal/MDS_Master-s_Thesis_Shejwal/README.md

 ## Method Summary

 The experiment employs a between-subjects 2×2 factorial design (AI Framing × Job Role), followed by five forced-choice conjoint tasks per respondent.
-Candidate attributes are randomized within each task, allowing estimation of causal effects of context and skill profiles on employer choice.
+Candidate attributes are randomized within each task, allowing estimation of causal effects of context and skill profiles on employer choice in the form of Average Component Preferences (ACPs) and Conditional Average Component Preferences (CACPs).

 ## Related Materials